shalashify/pytribe/README.md

 Number of the set (100, 200) can be selected via command prompt or set via .ini file.

-Number of the sample (01, 02, 15) within the set corresponds to Electribe 2 pad number (upper row being 1-8, lower row 9-16).
+Number of the sample (01, 02, 15) within the set corresponds to Electribe 2 pad number (upper row being 1-8, lower row 9-16) or OP-Zs track number.
 Number of the sample is thus used to map a sample to a MIDI Channel.
 Only channels that have samples assigned to them will be treated as relevant.
 Thus it is possible to trigger samples at computer and play Electribe's own synths in parallel.

-Level knob controls of the respective channel at Electribe controls the level of each sample.
+Level knob of the respective channel controls the level of each sample.
+Make sure to set the level cc value for your device correctly via the .ini file.
+Korg Electribe 2: 7
+Teenage Engineering OP-Z: 16

+Other cc messages are not yet implemented.
+See https://teenage.engineering/guides/op-z/midi

 # Example